tremor-rs/tremor-www/docs/operations/configuration.md

 - Deployments - Definen how pipelines and connectors are deployed together.

-Each artifact consists of a definition and a instanciation.
-Definitions can be re-used for multiple instances, as a kind of a template.
+Each artifact consists of a definition and an instantiation.
+Definitions can be re-used for multiple instances, as a kind of template.

 Live connectors and pipelines in tremor are in a runnable state.
 They consume typically network bandwidth and some compute in the case of connectors.
 They consume compute time in the case of pipelines.